 Homeland Lost - The Saharawi

-The Saharawi are a Sunni Muslim, Hassaniya Arabic speaking tribal people of Arab-Berber heritage, who have historically lived a nomadic existence in the westernmost Sahara.
+The Saharawi are a Sunni Muslim, Hassaniya Arabic speaking tribal people of Arab-Berber heritage.
+They have historically lived a nomadic existence in the westernmost Sahara.

-Around 100,000 Saharawis live in Western Sahara under Moroccan occupation, with virtually no freedoms.
-Here the Moroccan settlers and military forces outnumber indigenous Saharawis by 3 to 7 times their number.
-Since the occupation they have been subjected to human rights abuses, including lack of freedom of expression, association and movement as well as detentions, disappearances and killings.
+The some 200,000 Saharawis still living in the Western Sahara are now vastly outnumbered by Moroccan settlers and military forces.
+Since the occupation, they have been subjected to human rights abuses, including lack of freedom of expression, association, and movement.
+There have also been numerous detentions, disappearances, and killings.

 The so-called “Liberated Zone” along the Algerian border is now littered with mines, and is host to regular casualties.

 In Homeland Lost: The Saharawi, Alan Gignoux photographs the Saharawi people living under occupation, as well as those who have fled to refugee camps and the European continent.

 The photo exhibition has been shown in numerous galleries, including:

 - Association of Photographers, London (2007)

 Head over to the Galleries page to see images from Homeland Lost: The Saharawi.